michaelkamprath/eater-sap-1-improvements/advanced-alu/README.md

 * `If` and `Jf` flags control lines removed.
 Now, microcode will use the comparison unit to test for zero in the `I`, `J`, and `HL` registers during increment and decrement operations.
 * `Fo` flags out control line added
 * The temp register is now 16-bit so `Ti` and `To` are moderated by the `HILO` control line.
+ * ERROR - The temp register being controled by `HILO` creates problems in microcode when using `ABo`.
 * The `SUB` signal is now relevant only to decrement operations in the `I`, `J`, and `HL` registers.

 ### Gate Array Logic